xiaochao99/xiaomi-miloco/README.md

 # Xiaomi Miloco

-**Xiaomi Miloco** is a pre-research software solution for home AI hubs.
-Using Xiaomi Home cameras as the source of visual information and a self-developed large model as its core, it connects with all IoT devices throughout the house.
-Based on the development paradigm of LLM, it can define various family needs and rules in natural language to achieve broader and more creative smart device integration.
+**Xiaomi Local Copilot** is a future exploration solution for smart homes.
+Using Xiaomi Home cameras as the source of visual information and a self-developed LLM as its core, it connects all IoT devices throughout the house.
+Based on the development paradigm of LLM, it enables users to define various family needs and rules in natural language, achieving broader and more creative smart device integration.

 <div align="center">